+Instapaper: Save interesting web pages for reading later.
+Computer assistive technology abilityhub for disability and disabilities.
+Web Accessibility In Mind.
+Web Content Accessibility Guidelines.
 You are here: Home > Articles > The Web Content Accessibility Guidelines A WCAG 2.0 Checklist is available for developers to use in implementing and verifying conformance with WCAG 2.0.

 Department of Education, National Institute on Disability and Rehabilitation Research (NIDRR) under contract number ED05CO0039.
 The content of this publication does not necessarily reflect the views or policies of the U.S. Department of Education, nor does mention of trade names, commercial products, or organizations imply endorsement by the U.S. Web Content Accessibility Guidelines 1.0.

 De tijd dat een blinde een gedateerd tijdschrift of studiemateriaal 'las', omdat het eerst moest worden omgezet in braille of audio, ligt gelukkig ver achter ons.
 Veel informatie is (vooral online) best toegankelijk beschikbaar.
 Qualifications - Bookshare - Accessible Books for Individuals with Print Disabilities.

 Organizations (schools, libraries, and rehabilitation and social services agencies) can also obtain Bookshare services to support their efforts to meet the reading needs of people with these disabilities.
 The individual signing up for our services, or the organization serving that individual, will be asked to provide Bookshare with a Proof of Disability (certified by someone who is a Competent Authority as described below) during the registration process.
 As explained in more detail below, the Qualifications to enroll in and use Bookshare services are based on an exception contained in Section 121 of U.S. Copyright law, commonly known as the Chafee Amendment.
 These qualifications are not set by Bookshare itself - we have to comply with the law that makes Bookshare possible as a qualified provider of these copyrighted materials.